TTT357C/BicolorTowerOfHanoi/Readme.md

 3. if you are on windows run the file launcher.bat, otherwise open a terminal in the folder where MainWindow.py is located and run MainWindow.py
 (This i needed because the GUI need to find the path to some component)

+### Note

+If you put the same color inside the GUI the search will not work, also you can add many colors but only the first 2 will be used.

 ## Authors

 * **Thomas Causetti** - [Thomas Causetti](https://github.com/TTT357C/) - *Programmer*